 Carefully review this section and include all intended methods you will use to collect data.

-Physical Activities: is movement carried out by the body using muscles that requires energy.
+Physical Activities: is movement carried out by the body using muscles that require energy?
 An example, an investigator asks subjects to wear a pedometer to measure their steps in a typical day without deviating from their normal activities.

-Exercise Intervention: a form of physical activity that is structured, planned, repetitive movements to improve and/or to maintain physical fitness.
-An example is, subjects are asked to swim freestyle for one mile to measure the rotation of their shoulder muscles.
+Exercise Intervention: a form of physical activity that consists of structured, planned, repetitive movements to improve and/or to maintain physical fitness.
+An example is when subjects are asked to swim freestyle for one mile to measure the rotation of their shoulder muscles.